juraj-hrivnak/Pakku/docs/topics/Managing-Projects.md

 %pakku% add jei terrafirmacraft appleskin
 ```

-Adding a project with the project's
+Adding a project with its
 CurseForge and Modrinth file ID specified:

 ```